SergiyStoyan/CliverRoutines/README.md

 ### How to use:
 Define a class that is to be serialized and make it a subclass of Cliver.Settings class.
 Create anywhere a public class member of this type.
 Add the following calls in the beginning of the app:

 (optionally) Cliver.Config.Initialize();

 (mandatory) Cliver.Config.Reload();

 That's all.
-Now the members will be set to the previously saved values if any, otherwise they keep the values they are initialized with.
+Now the members will be set to the previously serialized values if any, otherwise keep the values they are initialized with.

+To serialize current value of a member, call Save() in it.

-Look at some of my recent C# projects to see a live usage example.
+Look at some of my recent C# projects in github to see a live usage example.

 ## Logging